 After all, meat is a muscle, and muscle is a water-dense organ .
 Just as oil and water don't mix, neither do fat and muscle.

-That is why fat is marbled in some cuts of meat and cannot actually penetrate into the muscle.
+That is why fat is marbled in some cuts of meat and cannot penetrate the muscle.

-This means that the fat cap is not actually braising your brisket and keeping it moist at all.
+This means that the brisket fat cap is not braising your brisket and keeping it moist at all.

-Instead, you simply have fat dripping down the sides of the meat and washing away your seasoning or rub.
+Instead, you simply have a fat cap dripping down the sides of the meat and washing away your seasoning or rub.

 Fat Side Down

-The greatest benefit from smoking your brisket fat side down is that the fat protects the brisket from drying out.
+The greatest benefit of smoking your brisket fat side down is that the fat cap protects the brisket from drying out.